Hippo insurance review 2023

 Hippo understands how reliant modern customers are on technology.
 With this in mind, the company wanted to create the best homeowners insurance tailored around tech-savvy coverage options.
 This includes higher coverage limits for computers and home office equipment, meaning the company might be a good choice for someone who works from home.
-Homeowners can also receive coverage for electronics and appliances and essential staff, like a house cleaner or babysitter who visits your home.
+Homeowners can also receive coverage for electronics, appliances and essential staff, like a house cleaner or babysitter.
 Water backup coverage and service line coverage are also offered, but availability may vary based on location and eligibility.

 Hippo home insurance cost

-The average cost of home insurance throughout the country is $1,312 per year for $250,000 in dwelling coverage, according to our 2023 study of quoted annual premiums from Quadrant Information Services.
-Although Hippo home insurance rates are not available, knowing the national average could serve as a point of comparison when shopping for home insurance policies.
+The average cost of home insurance in the U.S. is $1,428 per year for $250,000 in dwelling coverage, according to our 2023 study of quoted annual premiums from Quadrant Information Services.
+Although Hippo home insurance rates are not available, national average rates could serve as a point of comparison when evaluating home insurance quotes.

 Hippo home insurance discounts

-Hippo offers numerous ways for you to save on homeowners insurance.
-And to help you achieve the best rate possible, Hippo calculates the discounts you qualify for during the online quote process.
+Hippo offers numerous discounts which may help policyholders save on homeowners insurance.
+Hippo calculates the discounts you qualify for during the online quote process.
 Discounts include:

-Customers with a Hippo home insurance policy can also take advantage of Hippo Home Care.
-This free service provides advice on how to maintain your home and appliances like dishwashers, sinks, toilets and more.
-It even allows you to call or email a Home Care Expert at any time to help work through the issue immediately.
+Customers with a Hippo home insurance policy may also be able to take advantage of Hippo Home Care.
+This service provides advice on how to maintain your home and appliances like dishwashers, sinks, toilets and more.
+It even allows you to call or email a Home Care Expert at any time to help work through the issue.

 Other Hippo perks worth considering